telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listview.md

 ---
 title: ListView
 page_title: ListView | UI for ASP.NET Core HtmlHelpers
-description: "Learn the basics when working with the ListView Html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the ListView HtmlHelper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_listview_aspnetcore
 ---

-# ListView HtmlHelper
+# ListView HtmlHelper Overview

 The ListView HtmlHelper extension is a server-side wrapper for the [Kendo UI ListView](http://demos.telerik.com/aspnet-mvc/listview/index).